Robust Upper Bounds for Adversarial Training: Robust Upper bound for the Lg norm and general Lg .

-\end{lemma} \begin{proof} See Appendix A3. \end{proof} \\ As observed in Eqs. \eqref{ubloss1} to \eqref{ubloss3}, we can obtain an upper bound of the min-max problem in Eq. \eqref{minmax-problem} by finding instead upper bounds for $\max_{\boldsymbol{\delta}\in \mathcal{U}}\: (\boldsymbol{e}_k -\be_y)^\top \boldsymbol{z}^L(\theta, \bx + \boldsymbol{\delta})$ for each class $k$.
-We will find these upper bounds by recursively applying the previous lemmas in each layer of the network.
-Starting from the last layer, at each stage we split the model as the sum of a convex function and a concave function, and we then apply Lemmas \ref{convex-bound} and \ref{concave-bound} to move the supremum over $\mathcal{U}$ towards the previous layer until we reach the first layer of the network.
-Since this first layer is linear in the uncertainty and the dual function of the $L_1$ norm is the $L_\infty$ norm (a maximum over a finite set), we are able to exactly solve the maximization problem over $\mathcal{U}$ and to backtrack to solve for the variables $\bu, \bv$ that lemmas \ref{convex-bound} and \ref{concave-bound} introduce.\\

-For simplicity, we develop and prove the upper bound for the robust counterpart assuming that the neural network has only two layers; however the results can be extended to the general case as shown in Appendix B. In addition, all the theorems can be generalized for convolutions neural networks, since convolutions are a special case of matrix multiplication.
+As observed in \textcolor{black}{Lemma \ref{lemma:gen_upper_bound}}, we can obtain an upper bound of the min-max problem in Eq. \eqref{minmax-problem} by finding instead upper bounds for \textcolor{black}{$\max_{\boldsymbol{\delta}\in \mathcal{U}}\: \boldsymbol{z}_k^L(\theta, \bx + \boldsymbol{\delta}) - \boldsymbol{z}_y^L(\theta, \bx + \boldsymbol{\delta})$} for each class $k$.
+We will find these upper bounds in the following three steps: \begin{itemize} \item \textit{Step \#1 - Linearize the uncertainty:} We first make the maximization problem over the uncertainty set $\mathcal{U}$ linear in the first layer of the network (and therefore also linear in the uncertainty $\boldsymbol{\delta}$).
+Starting from the last layer we recursively split the objective function as the sum of a convex function and a concave function, and we then apply \textcolor{black}{L}emmas \ref{convex-bound} and \ref{concave-bound} to make the maximization problem over $\mathcal{U}$ linear in the previous layer. \item \textit{Step \#2 - Optimize over the uncertainty set:} Then, we solve the maximization problem over $\mathcal{U}$.
+This problem can be exactly solved because the first layer of the network is linear in the uncertainty and the dual function of the $L_1$ norm is the $L_\infty$ norm (a maximum over a finite set). \item \textit{Step \#3 - Backtrack:} Finally, we backtrack to solve for the variables $\bu, \bv$ that \textcolor{black}{L}emmas \ref{convex-bound} and \ref{concave-bound} introduce. \end{itemize} For simplicity, we develop and prove the upper bound for the robust counterpart assuming that the neural network has only two layers; however, the results can be extended to the general case as shown in Appendix \ref{sec:appendixB}.
+In addition, all the theorems can be generalized for convolutional neural networks, since convolutions are a special case of matrix multiplication.